 - f) Any use of the seal and reference to Fair for Life certification on product labels, must be approved by IMO prior to printing.
-Promotions and advertisement texts with reference to and information about Fair for Life certification shall be copy approved by the Certification Body. - g) Any operation certified use the Certification Body's corporate logo as per CB's guidelines - h) Any operation certified according to the For Life Social Responsibility criteria (Module 2, sections 2.1 to 2.5), i.e. all Fair for Life producers and all Fair for Life certified handlers who are also For Life-Social Responsibility certified by IMO, have the optional right to apply the For Life Social Responsibility seal to any of their products that fulfil the labelling requirements, see section 1.2
+Statements about Fair for life certification to be used in product advertisements or promotions shall also be approved by the <CB>. - g) Any operation certified use the CB's corporate logo as per CB's guidelines - h) Any operation certified according to the For Life Social Responsibility criteria (Module 2, sections 2.1 to 2.5), i.e. all Fair for Life producers and all Fair for Life certified handlers who are also For Life-Social Responsibility certified by IMO, have the optional right to apply the For Life Social Responsibility seal to any of their products that fulfil the labelling requirements, see section 1.2